pranav170620/Sensitivity-Analysis-of-Cardiovascular-Models/README.md

 # Zero-Dimensional Cardiovascular Modeling
-**A Personalized Approach to Non-Invasive Measurement and Stability Analysis**
+**A Personalized Approach to Non-Invasive Measurement and Sensitivity Analysis**

 ---